fronx/cplusplus/1_arraysize_fold.md

 The two lines belong together, meaning the first line defines elements that are used by the second line.
 (In fact, you could even remove the line break and have them as one line.)

-And here is how the generic (meaning it takes arguments of different types) function specified by the template would be used (copied from the `main` function):
+And here is how the generic (meaning it accepts and works with arguments of various types) function specified by the template would be used (copied from the `main` function):
 ```cpp
 int   a[] = { 1, 2, 3, 4 };
 float b[] = { 1.1, 2.5, 3.4 };